 Although local credit and debit cards don’t always work for gambling transactions, players have a relatively easy time depositing to and withdrawing from Norwegian betting sites.
 A variety of alternative payment methods have popped up over the years and remain effective today.

 Respected e-wallets such as Neteller and Skrill both operate in Norway and can even process credit/debit card transactions without fail.
 Other options include prepaid cards (Paysafecard), virtual debit cards and bank wires.

 Future of Online Betting in Norway

-Further restrictions from the government could come, but many have speculated that the country will open its borders to foreign operators or at least pull back their efforts to curtail online gambling in the country.
+Further Norway online betting restrictions from the government could come, but many have speculated that the country will open its borders to foreign operators or at least pull back their efforts to curtail online gambling in the country.

 Norway’s position is a bit different with its state-run online gambling monopoly, but even offering a few games puts them at odds with the EU and it’s support of fair competition.
 Although Norway is not a member of the EU, the country does try to maintain positive relations with the body.

-Regulation and liberalization of the local gambling market would likely make the state more money in tax revenue and would allow the government to better control online gambling as licensed operators would have to adhere to strict regulations.
+Regulation and liberalization of the Norwegian gambling market would likely make the state more money in tax revenue and would allow the government to better control online gambling as licensed betting sites in Norway would have to adhere to strict regulations.
 Time will tell if lawmakers in Oslo decide to go this route.